tisnik/python-programming-courses/BDD/BDD_en.md

 Test scenario parts:

+* Keywords/clauses
-* Keywords Given, And, When, Then
+    - Given, And, When, Then
 * The rest is written in "plain English"
-* Contain variable parts: 100, 75, 25
+* Contain variable parts
+    - 100, 75, 25

 ---

-### Multiline text
+### Multi line text

 ```gherkin
 Feature: Count words function test